spdx/spdx-spec/docs/annexes/pkg-url-specification.md

     1. Append `?` to the _purl_
     1. Discard any pair where the value is empty
     1. Encode each value in UTF-8-encoding
-    1. If the key is `checksum` and there are more than one checksum, join the list with `,` to create the qualifier value
+    1. If the key is `checksum` and there is more than one checksum, join the list with `,` to create the qualifier value
     1. Create each qualifier string by joining the lowercased key, the equal `=` sign, and the percent-encoded value
     1. Sort this list of qualifier strings lexicographically
     1. Join this list of sorted qualifier strings with `&`